Breast Reconstruction Baltimore

 If your health insurance plan covers mastectomy, it will also cover breast reconstruction.
 With few exceptions, health insurance companies in the U.S. are required to include breast reconstruction coverage in their mastectomy benefits, including the cost of implants.
 Maryland state law also mandates that insurance companies cover breast reconstruction after mastectomy, as well as opposite-breast surgery when necessary.
 Our office will work with your insurance company to determine the scope of your benefits.

 Meet Our Leader in Breast Reconstruction Surgery

-Our Baltimore breast specialist, Dr. Michael Cohen, is board certified by the American Board of Plastic Surgery has over 20 years of experience in aesthetic breast surgery and breast reconstruction.
+Our Baltimore breast specialist, Dr. Michael Cohen, is board certified by the American Board of Plastic Surgery and has over 20 years of experience in aesthetic breast surgery and breast reconstruction.
 Dr. Cohen is also trained and experienced in vascular microsurgery, which is required for certain breast reconstruction techniques, such as the DIEP Flap method.

 Focused on excellence, board certified plastic surgeon Dr. Michael Cohen is a leader in creating natural and beautiful results.
 His compassion and care put his patients at ease as he guides them every step of the way through the breast reconstruction process.
 His empathy, artistic talent and technical skills for creating beautiful results puts Dr. Cohen at the top of his field.

 “I want to thank you, Dr. Cohen.
 You are an artist!
 When you are diagnosed with cancer, your defenses go.
 It’s so important to have a sensitive and conscientious doctor.
 You were perfect!